Manchester United mourn 1968 European Cup winner Dunne | Inside UEFA

 "One of our greatest full-backs" is how United described Dunne, who, aged 18, made his debut against Burnley in October 1960 and went on to make 535 appearances overall – placing him eighth on the club's all-time appearance list.

-Left-back Dunne played in every round of United's triumphant 1967/68 European Cup campaign, concluding with the 4-1 Wembley final triumph over Benfica.
-He also won two league titles (1965, 1967) as well as the 1963 FA Cup with Sir Matt Busby's team.
+Left-back Dunne played in every round of United's triumphant 1967/68 European Cup campaign, concluding with the 4-1 Wembley final triumph against Benfica.
+He also won league titles in 1965 and 1967 as well as the 1963 FA Cup with Sir Matt Busby's team.

-Born in Dublin, he began his career with Shelbourne and played 33 times for the Republic of Ireland, receiving his country's player of the year award in 1969.
-After leaving Old Trafford for Bolton Wanderers in 1973, he helped Wanderers win promotion to the top flight in 1968 as Second Division champions before ending his career with Detroit Express in the United States.
+Born in Dublin, Dunne began his career with Shelbourne and played 33 times for the Republic of Ireland, receiving his country's player of the year award in 1969.
+After leaving Old Trafford for Bolton Wanderers in 1973, he helped Wanderers win promotion to the top flight in 1978 as Second Division champions before ending his career with Detroit Express in the United States.